 - Enjoy a secure collaboration environment, complete with multi-location data distribution across the UK, data backup and archiving, and encryption of data in transit and at rest.

 Share files and collaborate securely with Glasscubes.
-Start your free trial today.
+Request a guided demo of Glasscubes today.